id3nom/pq-async/pq-async-doc/README.md

 ## Table

-The pq_async::data_table class is the representation of multiple records.
+The pq_async::data_table_t class is the representation of multiple records.

 ~~~{.cpp}